-- A certified copy of all payrolls shall be submitted weekly to the contracting agency. [§104-3(a), HRS; §12-22-10, HAR] - The contractor is responsible for the submission of certified copies of the payrolls of all subcontractors.
-The certificationshall affirm that the payrolls are correct and complete, that the wage rates listed are not less than the applicable rates contained in the applicable wage rate schedule, and that the classifications for each laborer or mechanic conform with the work the laborer or mechanic performed. [§104-3(a), HRS; §12-22-10, HAR] - Payroll records shall be maintained by the contractor and subcontractors for three years after completion of construction.
-The records shall contain: [§104-3(b), HRS; §12-22-10, HAR]
+- A certified copy of all payrolls shall be submitted weekly to the contracting agency. - The contractor is responsible for the submission of certified copies of the payrolls of all subcontractors.
+The certification shall affirm that the payrolls are correct and complete, that the wage rates listed are not less than the applicable rates contained in the applicable wage rate schedule, and that the classifications for each laborer or mechanic conform with the work the laborer or mechanic performed. [§104-3(a), HRS] - Payroll records shall be maintained by the contractor and subcontractors for three years after completion of construction.
+The records shall contain: - •the name and home address of each employee - •the employee's correct classification - •rate of pay (basic hourly rate + fringe benefits) - daily and weekly hours worked